What you need to know

 Travellers can complete the South African Traveller Declaration

-Travellers flying to and out of South Africa will need to complete a traveller declaration.
-The new traveller declaration process will collect your travel information and return a declaration confirmation via email.
-Upon arrival in South Africa, there will be instructions at the airport that will guide and inform you about what to do.
-Travellers leaving the country may follow the instruction received in their declaration with confirmation once they are at the airport.
+Travellers entering or leaving South Africa by air, land or sea will need to complete a traveller declaration.
+The online traveller declaration process will collect and process your travel information and provide an electronic response via email confirming declaration.
+Travellers arriving in South Africa will receive customs instructions that will guide and inform them about customs requirements on arrival.
+Travellers leaving the country are required to follow the instructions received in their declaration with confirmation once they are at the port of entry.

 The system may be used on a voluntary basis, as it is still being piloted.
 The results obtained during this pilot period will be used when we roll out the system fully in line with Customs legislation.

 If you need assistance with completing the declaration, you may send an email to [email protected].
 You can also visit the service counters at the airport if you need help.